heysaeid/design-patterns-python/creational/README.md

 # Abstract Factory Patterbn
 The Abstract Factory design pattern is a creational pattern developed to manage the creation of objects.
 This pattern allows you to create a group of related objects without the need to instantiate multiple classes.
 It is typically used when the client is unaware of the exact type of object it needs.

+# Builder Pattern
+The Builder Pattern is a creational design pattern used for step-by-step and flexible construction of complex and composite objects.
+In this pattern, the construction steps of an object are separated, and a Builder is responsible for creating each step of the object.
+The Director is also responsible for managing the construction process and determining how the construction steps are executed.